 A Grade 2 listed "Tolly Folly" building with part of the building now used as a sports bar.
 There's a function room upstairs and a large garden to the rear.
 Under new management as of early 2020; we haven't yet surveyed to see what's changed.

 Visit the garden for the best view of the building's wonderful architecture; it's a classic Tolly Folly.

 Intriguingly, a recent (2016) landlord grew up next door to the Golden Hind in Cambridge - the only Tolly Folly outside Suffolk.

-Railway station about 1.2 mile away (see public transport tab for details)
+Railway station about 1.2 miles away (see transport links for details)

 Once known as a "Tolly Folly".
 In the 1930s the Tollemache brewery underwent a large expansion, first taking over the Cambridge Star Brewery and then building a number of vast mock-baronial estate pubs, mostly in Ipswich.
 The ornate style, and the scale of the expansion, led to these new buildings being known as the Tolly Follies.
 They were losely based on the design of the Tollemache stately home, Helmingham Hall.